Melbourne: Top 10 Things to Do

 Queen Victoria Market

-2 – Harbourside
+No 2 – Stroll along the Harbourside

 Melbourne harbourside

-Ophelia on Melbourne Harbourside
+Melbourne Harbourside

+My favourite part was Sandridge Bridge.
 This steel bridge contains ten structures, each depicting different groups of settlers; from convicts and the Gold Rush to assisted migration and refugees.

 Sandridge Bridge